aoberoi/buddytok/README.md

 [jQuery](http://jquery.com/), and [Lodash](http://lodash.com/).
 Lodash is a library that is compatible with Underscore.js but has better performance, and its also used for view templating.

+Lastly, [Bootstrap](http://getbootstrap.com/) is used to help style the UI and for reusable components such as buttons and modals.

 ### Concepts

 In order to achieve the presence functionality, each user needs to be aware of the state of each of